skydoves/WhatIf/README.md

 +  log(poster.name)
 + }
 ```

-And we can also handle the exception case (target is null or can't cast by the desired type) using `whatIfNot`.
+You can also handle the exception case (target is null or can't cast by the desired type) using `whatIfNot`.

 ```diff
 - (serializable as?
 Poster?)?.let { poster ->